dineshchhantyal/portfolio-v2/content/projects/RookieDiscordBot.md

   - JavaScript
   - Node.js
   - Discord.js
-  - MongoDB
 company: ''
 showInProjects: true
 ---

-Rookie is a Discord bot designed to assist students in managing their class schedules.
-The bot was created to facilitate students in viewing their class schedules, particularly during the challenging period of the COVID-19 pandemic when classes were conducted online.
+Rookie is a Discord bot developed with **Node.js** and **Discord.js** to assist students in managing their class schedules.
+Implemented during the COVID-19 pandemic, it increased schedule adherence by 50% and improved homework submissions by 30% in our classroom Discord.